 GIS is intended to be utilized to provide solutions to spatial problems.
 Vehicle routing is a spatial problem, with garbage routing being a classic example.
 Recently, the studio undertook the project of assisting Milwaukee Department of Public Works in creating a network dataset to efficiently route their garbage trucks that service over 190,000 households.
 A project like this requires the consideration and coordination of many variables, most importantly the consideration of time, capacity, and efficiency.

 My role was to analyze the current garbage pick-up routes by district, day of pick-up, truck capacity, and cart capacity.
 My initial findings showed that within each district there was not uniformity in routing by day, causing for inefficiencies in routing- creating the need for trucks to travel on the same streets multiple days of the work week.

 Using Excel, I was able to break down the attribute data provided to us by MDPW and find trends.
+This is similar to how real money casino sites works in usa as explained in this real money casino sites.
 I found that the number of carts picked up per day, the pounds picked up per day, and the pounds per truck per day were not consistent despite the use of the same amount of trucks per day.
 I was then able to provide a recommendation of carts/day, pounds/day, and trucks/day.